frankzkzhu/TASoft/index.md

 - The web site also hights its products and services.

 On March 16, 2022
-- Beginning to provide optimized forecasting based trading scenarios.
+- Beginning to provide optimized forecasting based trading scenarios as part of TASoft LLC stock forecasting education.

 On March 23, 2022
 - Beginning to construct products/services details.